makwaijun/personalwebpagev2/content/blog/post28.md

 First, it ~~is~~ could a powerful driver of human unification.
 Never in history has there been such a common goal that we, as a collective species, need to work towards.

 Second, and terrifyingly, it could be the one issue that makes or very possibly breaks our civilisation.
-The past thousand years of human history point towards violent outcomes in the presence of resource scarcity.
+The past thousand years of human history point towards violent outcomes in the presence of resource scarcity (one reason for [Fermi's Paradox](https://en.wikipedia.org/wiki/Fermi_paradox)?).
 It is a morbid curiosity of mine to envision and predict how this may manifest on a global scale...but I digress...

 Lastly, it touches on almost all domains of human knowledge: science & technology, politics, economics, ethics, society and is somewhat related to every major global issue today.
 Whatever the new system or solution holds, it must account for the entire spectrum of rational (evidence backed climate impact) yet irrational (political votes).